-From January 25th until February 16th 2019 DEEP Germany holds a project in a shelter in Cologne, Germany, which takes place over the next four weekends.
-The project titled, ‘All of This is Me’ works with children between 10 and 15 years old who live in the shelter.
-The project encourages participants to reflect on their various identity features thereby shifting the stigmatising attribute ‘refugee’ into the background.
-The aims of this project are to identify their modified living conditions together, to strengthen their self-confidence and to value the plurality of their identities.
+From January 25th until February 16th 2019 DEEP Germany held a project in a shelter in Cologne, Germany, which took place over four weekends.
+The project titled, ‘All of This is Me’ worked with children between 10 and 15 years old who live in the shelter.
+The project encouraged participants to reflect on their various identity features thereby shifting the stigmatising attribute ‘refugee’ into the background.
+The aims of this project were to identify their modified living conditions together, to strengthen their self-confidence and to value the plurality of their identities.

-We are very grateful that the Landesarbeitsgemeinschaft Arbeit Bildung Kultur NRW e.V. funds our project.
+We are very grateful that the Landesarbeitsgemeinschaft Arbeit Bildung Kultur NRW e.V. funded our project.

 Gender-Based-Violence Prevention Workshop

 On April 17th 2018 DEEP Germany held a gender-based-violence prevention workshop for the 10th-graders of German School Cali, Colombia.
 In this project 60 students aged 15 to 16 learned about gender-based violence (GBV) and its resistances, both in history and in present times.
 The aim was to raise awareness on both, the grossest expressions of GBV such as feminicide and sex trafficking as well as the more hidden cultural aspects of patriarchy and the ways in which it affects society.
 Participants gained insight into a wide spectrum of gender issues and got to eliminate possible misunderstandings regarding relevant concepts while they developed their own perspective through an interactive methodology.